 - Exporting options

-If you want to have everything in one place, Data Studio is the answer to your prayers.
+If you want to have everything in one place, Looker Studio is the answer to your prayers.
 In other words, it is everything you need to keep up the good work.

-Google Data Studio is a tool that will keep track of everything analytics and more.
+This tool that will keep track of everything analytics and more.
 If you’re familiar with Google Sheets, then you might find this one easy to use.
-Or, at least, to find the workflow pretty similar.
+Or, at least, find the workflow to be pretty similar.

 As we said before, this tool turns the data you need into easy-to-understand dashboards and reports.

 Well, first of all, I shall assume that you work with a lot of data.
-That would explain your interest in learning more about Google Data Studio.
+That would explain your interest in learning more about Looker Studio.

 So, dear data geeks, be prepared to have an easier life with this platform.
 What’s the deal?

-There are a few exciting things about Google Data Studio that I knew nothing about before.
+There are a few exciting things about Looker Studio that you should know about:

-The first best thing about Data Studio is that the tool is 100% free, and it is available for anyone.
+The first best thing about Looker Studio is that the tool is 100% free, and it is available for anyone.